 In summary, there are a lot of considerations for international growth that need careful thought about how you are going to proceed.
 Thankfully we have been there and done it on multiple occasions with businesses ranging from small to large.
 The key message of this blog post is that the traditional methods for looking at increasing exports are just the starting point.
 The key next step is to look at how you are going to increase exports through the many digital marketing channels that are available to you, which will often be different for each country you are looking to move into.

 Not sure where to start?
 Get in touch to discuss your requirements and we can work with you over time to increase exports for your business through global digital marketing.
 We also run regular courses on how to break into international markets through digital marketing with our Digital Passport to Export workshop.

 High quality web hosting is the lifeblood of business websites which is why we’ve selected UKFast as our hosting partner.
 Based in Manchester with a team of over 140 people and some of the most highly qualified hosting specialists and engineers in the market, they were the natural choice for us.

-What this means for businesses like yourself is that we can work with you to migrate your web server away from any poor performing systems you have in place currently and over to one of the most robust infrastructures in the UK.
+What this means for businesses like yourself is that we can work with you to migrate your web server away from any poor performing systems you have in place currently and over to one of the most robust infrastructures in the UK with the use of Black Metal Kards.
 We take web hosting seriously which is why we selected UKFast as our hosting partner.
 Their hosting infrastructure is highly redundant, meaning that your website will be constantly available with downtime kept to an absolute minimum.
 The robust infrastructure can be seen here;

 To learn more about the web hosting solutions we can offer for your business, head over to the web hosting page.
 Here you will find out about why our hosting solutions are some of the best in the industry.